 The Grampound Community Fund has £18,000 available per year for community grants (originally £15,000 p.a. but has increased through indexation) with a minimum grant of £150 and a maximum of £9,000 (more in exceptional cases).
 There will be one funding round each year.
 If not all the available money is allocated in that round, the balance will be carried over to the next year.

 In addition, just during the first year, a one-off amount of £50,000 was also made available.

 To be eligible for a grant, you need to be a properly constituted, not-for-profit, or non profit-distributing community/voluntary group or charity.
 This includes the parish council.
 The group must be based within the parish of Grampound with Creed and the project must be for the benefit of people within the parish.

 What types of projects can the Fund support?

 Grants are available for community and environmental projects.
 Examples include energy efficiency schemes, public playgrounds, sports equipment, community centres, or other projects that can demonstrate a clear community benefit.

 All applications for grants will be made to Grantscape, a charity appointed by Airvolution to administer the monies.
-The recently elected community advisory panel will meet to consider the applications submitted and advise Grantscape as to which projects it is recommending for approval.
+The local advisory panel meets each year to consider the applications submitted and advise Grantscape as to which projects it is recommending for approval.